Northrop Grumman E-8 Joint STARS: Radar and systems

 The system's SAR modes can produce images of stationary objects.
 Objects with many angles (for example, the interior of a pick-up bed) will give a much better radar signature, or specular return.
 In addition to being able to detect, locate and track large numbers of ground vehicles, the radar has a limited capability to detect helicopters, rotating antennas and low, slow-moving fixed-wing aircraft.

 The radar and computer subsystems on the E-8C can gather and display broad and detailed battlefield information.
 Data is collected as events occur.
 This includes position and tracking information on enemy and friendly ground forces.
 The information is relayed in near-real time to the US Army's common ground stations via the secure jam-resistant surveillance and control data link (SCDL) and to other ground C4I nodes beyond line-of-sight via ultra high-frequency satellite communications.

 Other major E-8C prime mission equipment are the communications/datalink (COMM/DLX) and operations and control (O&C) subsystems.
 Eighteen operator workstations display computer-processed data in graphic and tabular format on video screens.
 Operators and technicians perform battle management, surveillance, weapons, intelligence, communications and maintenance functions.

 Northrop Grumman has tested the installation of a MS-177 camera on an E-8C to provide real time visual target confirmation.

+The Multi-Platform Radar Technology Insertion Program (MP-RTIP) radar system was proposed as a more capable replacement of the AN/APY-7.
+The USAF ended up pursuing cheaper ways to modernize the E-8, though the MP-RTIP receiver technology did see use in the form of JSTARS Radar Modernization (JSRM).

 Battle management

 In missions from peacekeeping operations to major theater war, the E-8C can provide targeting data and intelligence for attack aviation, naval surface fire, field artillery and friendly maneuver forces.
 The information helps air and land commanders to control the battlespace.

 The E-8's ground-moving radar can tell approximate number of vehicles, location, speed, and direction of travel.
 It cannot identify exactly what type of vehicle a target is, tell what equipment it has, or discern whether it is friendly, hostile, or a bystander, so commanders often crosscheck the JSTARS data against other sources.
 In the Army, JSTARS data is analyzed in and disseminated from a Ground Station Module (GSM).

+Other improvement programs that have been applied to the E-8C include JSTARS Net Enabled Weapons (JNEW) and Joint Surface Warfare (JSuW); Blue Force Tracker (BFT); and Battlefield Airborne Communications Node (BACN) compatibility.